jessicadavey/ls_small_problems_exercises/easy_1/exercise_4.md

   - hash
   - keys are the elements in the array (one of each)
   - values are numbers (positive integers)
+  - but output each key value pair as a string

 ## Examples/Test Cases
 ```ruby